Craig Thompson, Executive Director

 Craig is also a Certified Health Executive (CHE) with the Canadian College of Health Leaders (CCHL), registered Professional Engineer (P. Eng.) with the Professional Engineers of Ontario, associate member of the ADR Institute of Ontario, and member of The Beryl Institute.

 Craig Thompson is a healthcare leader with more than 25 years of experience working for public and private organizations in the healthcare, design sciences and communications sectors.
-Craig is the past Co-chair of the Patient Experience Steering Committee at Cancer Care Ontario (CCO), and is the past Chair and current board member of Progress Place – a community mental health organization.
+Craig is the past Co-chair of the Patient Experience Steering Committee at Cancer Care Ontario (CCO), and is the past Chair and board member of Progress Place – a community mental health organization.

 Gabriella Skubincan, Manager, Communications and Engagement